 Mr. Shatford directed that his will and the dispositions of his property were to be construed and regulated by the laws of the State of New York and accordingly, directed that the validity and effect of such dispositions would be determined by such laws.
 At the Chambers of Surrogate Court, held in and for the County of New York, at the Hall of Records in the County of New York on March 19, 1957, The Honorable S. Samuel DiFalco, Surrogate determined the geographic boundaries within which the J.D.
 Shatford Memorial Trust is permitted to assist residents and organizations through charitable and educational grants.

 The J.D.
 Shatford Memorial Trust is a private foundation exempt from U.S. federal income taxation under Section 501(c)(3) of the U.S. Internal Revenue Code.
 The J.D.
 Shatford Memorial Trust is administered by its Trustee, the JPMorgan Chase Bank, N.A., through JPMorgan Private Foundation Services, New York, NY.
-The local advisors who serve on the Trust’s Advisory Committee are Andy Hare and Suzanne Brown.
+The local advisors who serve on the Trust’s Advisory Committee are Andy Hare, Suzanne Brown, and Allyson McKinnon.